canonical/charmed-kubeflow-documentation/docs/explanation/security/authorisation.rst

 * Istio ``AuthorizationPolicies`` for the profile owner and for the contributor(s).

 See `Profile resources <https://www.kubeflow.org/docs/components/central-dash/profiles/#profile-resources>`_ for more details.
-Refer to :ref:`Manage profiles <manage-profiles>` to learn how to administer profiles in CKF.
+Refer to :ref:`Manage profiles <manage_profiles>` to learn how to administer profiles in CKF.

 Authorisation flows
 -------------------